 Struggling in your reading life?
 Learn the best reading goals for adults and the easiest hacks for exactly how to reach them fast.

-I am a book lover who read over 100+ books last year, and I am also a self-proclaimed habits and goals aficionado who has learned to balance A LOT over the years between full-time work, blogging, life (including moving recently!), and reading, and I am here to share with you all my favorite hacks to challenge yourself in your reading life, no matter your specific goal.
+I am a book lover who reads over 100+ books each year, and I am also a self-proclaimed habits and goals aficionado who has learned to balance A LOT over the years between full-time work, blogging, life (including moving recently!), and reading, and I am here to share with you all my favorite hacks to challenge yourself in your reading life, no matter your specific goal.

-First, I share eleven different types of reading goals for adults to set (both beginner and advanced), and then I share my best tips for reaching goals yourself, whether in the new year or beyond.
+First, I share different types of reading goals for adults to set (both beginner and advanced), and then I share my best tips for reaching goals yourself, whether in the new year or beyond.
+Lastly, I share answers to frequently asked questions about reading goals.

 The Best Reading Goals for Adults

-Below are 11 types of reading goals for adults to set, both beginner and advanced to get you thinking about what may be helpful for you to achieve.
+Below are several types of reading goals for adults to set, both beginner and advanced to get you thinking about what may be helpful for you to achieve.

 Below are four very common goals for those in the “beginner” stage of focusing on reading or those looking to get back into reading.
 They are the perfect place to start!

-- Read different genres or a more diverse range of books.
+- Read a more diverse range of books.

 - Organize or declutter your bookshelves.